FreifunkVogtland/server-scripts/README.md

 Some packages try to start automatically via their own init scripts.
 These have to be disabled manually to avoid conflicts with the processes started by the initd-ffc.sh script.
-The system (Debian Jessie) is by default shipped with systemd and thus the systemctl utility is used to modify the startup process
+The system (Debian Stretch) is by default shipped with systemd and thus the systemctl utility is used to modify the startup process